SMAC-Group/course_intro_statistics/slides/chapter4_03.md

 ---

-Here is an example adding a variable to te `iris` dataset.
+Here is an example to add a variable to the `iris` dataset.

 ```r
 data(iris)